posmishka/linux/i3/Xephyr.md

 to get everything running:
 1. open a spare terminal

 2. Type
-3.`Xephyr -ac -resizeable -br -reset -terminate 2> /dev/null :1 &`
+`Xephyr -ac -resizeable -br -reset -terminate 2> /dev/null :1 &`
 This should open a new, black window, which you can move around and resize like any other window in i3.
 3. Then, run `DISPLAY=:1.0`
 to make sure subsequent x windows started from this terminal open in the Xephyr window.